23 Cloud microphysics

 \[ \begin{align} \rho_{S}\left(T_s\right) &\approx \rho_{S}\left(T\right) + \frac{\partial\rho_S}{\partial T}\left(T_s - T\right) \approx \rho_{S}\left(T\right) + \frac{1}{R_vT}\frac{dp_S}{dT}\left(T_s - T\right) \approx \rho_{S}\left(T\right) + \frac{p_S}{R_vT}\frac{L_v}{R_vT^2}\left(T_s - T\right)\nonumber\\ &= \rho_{S}\left(T\right) + \rho_{S}\left(T\right)\frac{L_v}{R_vT^2}\left(T_s - T\right).\tag{23.120}\label{eq:diff_growth_deriv_2} \end{align} \]

 Now an expression for the surface temperature $T_s$ must be derived.
-The basic approach for this is the assumption that the heat caused by the phase transition is compensated for by heat transfer on the surface of the drop.
-The heat transfer on the surface of the drop is also a diffusive process, so in generalization of Eq.
-(23.119)
+The basic idea for this is the assumption that the heat released by the phase transition is compensated by heat transfer at the surface of the drop.
+The heat transfer at the surface of the drop is likewise a diffusive process, so that, generalizing Eq.
+(23.119), one has

 \[ \begin{align} \frac{dT_s}{dt} &= \frac{4\pi ak_h}{mc_l^{(p)}}\left(T - T_s\right).\tag{23.121}\label{eq:heat_conduc_to_sphere} \end{align} \]

-Here, $c_l^{(p)}$ is the specific heat capacity of water and $k_h = c_h^{(p)}\rho_h\kappa_h$ is the thermal conductivity of moist air with $\kappa_h$ as the thermal conductivity.
-The temperature tendency due to the phase transition is:
+Here, $c_l^{(p)}$ is the specific heat capacity of water and $k_h = c_h^{(p)}\rho_h\kappa_h$ is the thermal conductivity of moist air with $\kappa_h$ the thermal diffusivity.
+The temperature tendency due to the phase transition reads:

 \[ \begin{align} \frac{dT_s}{dt} &= \frac{L_v}{mc_l^{(p)}}\frac{dm}{dt}. \end{align} \]

-The sum of these two temperature tendencies is zero, so you get
+The sum of these two temperature tendencies is zero, whence one obtains

 \[ \begin{align} \frac{4\pi ak_h}{mc_l^{(p)}}\left(T - T_s\right) &= -\frac{L_v}{mc_l^{(p)}}\frac{dm}{dt} \Leftrightarrow T_s - T = \frac{L_v}{4\pi ak_h}\frac{dm}{dt}. \end{align} \]